yogeshmasaistudent/Boxigo-Assigment/README.md

 ## Handling CORS Issues
 The provided API had CORS issues which were resolved by setting up a basic server.
 This server acts as a proxy, fetching data from the Boxigo API and serving it to the React application without CORS errors.

+## Backend Server Live on Render
+You can view our Backend server live here  [here](https://boxigo-backend-9.onrender.com/api/sample-data).

+## Thank You
+Thank you to Boxigo  for this opportunity to showcase my skills through this assignment.